GUESTS ONLINE

 the US national organization of Amateur Radio operators.

-My interest in radio was boosted as a teenager when I discovered CB radio in 1980 and dreamed of owning one of my own.
-In 1981 somehow I managed to persuade my dad that it was a good idea if he bought a CB, since we were living in a remote part of North Wales and we might get snowed in!!.
+My interest in radio was boosted as a teenager when I discovered CB radio in 1979 and dreamed of owning one of my own.
+In 1981 somehow I managed to persuade my dad that it was a good idea if he bought a CB, since we were living in a remote part of North Wales at that time and we might get snowed in!!.
 In fact we did get snowed in that winter, but the radio didn’t help much!
 It was a great tool for making new friends though.

 I was living very close to the Arfon VHF voice repeater (GB3AR) and I could receive its signal on an old broadcast receiver.
 I heard Radio Amateurs for the first time and I wanted to know more.
 Still it took me until 1988 to finally get licensed.